Smith Machine squats are only one of an endless number of squat variants. This superior squat variant ranks high on our list of must-do workouts.

-When compared to a regular free-weight squat, a squat machine reduces the load on your lower back muscles and doesn’t put enough stress on your erectors (which are utilised for stability).
+When compared to a regular free-weight squat, a squat machine reduces the load on your lower back muscles and doesn’t put enough stress on your erectors (which are utilized for stability).

 Muscles in the back, called spinal erectors, help you stand up straight.
-If you try to bend over, your erector spinae muscles will automatically contract to prevent that.
+If you try to bend over, your erector spinal muscles will automatically contract to prevent that.

-To stabilise your movement, your core must work hard during heavy free-weight squats, which is why they are beneficial.
+To stabilize your movement, your core must work hard during heavy free-weight squats, which is why they are beneficial.